Ed.D.—West Virginia University—1991

 Linda Felipez joined the Technology Department faculty in August of 1998.
 Her teaching expertise is in the area of Graphic Communication and she has also worked in the industry as a Graphic Designer and Prepress Operator.
 As department chair, her department duties include administration of three diverse program areas, staffing for all classes within the department, curriculum development, marketing and recruitment, and participation in the WWU governance system.
 Her career goal is to follow God's leading in academia and she is passionate about knocking down barriers to success for those around her.

-When Linda can find a little free time she likes to spend it on her three favorite pastimes: family, motorcycling on her Harley-Davidson, and dancing.
+When Linda can find a little free time she likes to spend it with family, especially her two granddaughters!

 M.A.—Savannah College of Art and Design—2010